 Chest Pain Center

-Kosciusko Community Hospital is an accredited chest pain center, by the Society of Cardiovascular Patient Care (SCPC).
+Kosciusko Community Hospital is accredited as a chest pain center by the American College of Cardiology Accreditation Services.
 KCH offers numerous programs specially designed to get heart attack patients the care they need as soon as possible after the onset of their symptoms.
 This chest pain center protocol allows physicians to reduce the time to treatment during the critical early stages of a heart attack, when treatments are most effective.

 One of the most commonly treated conditions in the ER is chest pain.
 Kosciusko Community Hospital offers Level 1 Heart, a system that enhances the level of care for acute heart attack patients in the region.
 Level I Heart incorporates a phone system that connects KCH to Lutheran which integrates the physicians, staff and surgical teams to expedite care.